dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 >[!NOTE]
 > This feature is new in EF Core 2.0.

-EF Core allows you to model entity types that can only appear on navigation properties in another entity type.
+EF Core allows you to model entity types that can only ever appear on navigation properties of other entity types.
 These are called _owned entity types_.
 The entity containing an owned entity type is its _owner_.

 ## Explicit configuration